alljoyn/cdm/docs/interfaces/org.alljoyn.SmartSpaces.Operation/FanSpeedLevel-v1.md

 | Access           | read-write                                               |
 | Annotation       | org.freedesktop.DBus.Property.EmitsChangedSignal = true  |

-Wind Strength of a device.
+Fan speed level of a device.
 1 means the lowest setting of continuous fan operation.
-MaxStrength means the highest setting of continuous fan operation.
+MaxFanSpeedLevel means the highest setting of continuous fan operation.
 Step value is always 1.

 Special reserved values listed below:
   * 0x00 --- **Off** --- Fan operation is turned off.

 The controller shall not set 0x00(Off) to turn off the fan operation.
-Turning on/off shall be operated by the OnOff interface.
-Only highlevel device of this interface can set 0x00 internally when the fan operation is turned off.
-If the controller tries to set 0x00, org.alljoyn.Error.InvalidValue error shall be returned.
+Turning on/off shall be operated by the OnOff interface.If the controller tries to set 0x00, org.alljoyn.Error.InvalidValue error shall be returned.

 Errors raised when setting this property: